 Two executives of Wal-Mart Stores Inc's

-Authorities in Chongqing have arrested two Walmart China employees and detained 37 others over the incident.
+Authorities in Chongqing have detained 37 Wal-Mart employees and arrested two over the incident.

-We recently celebrated our 15th anniversary in China, and there is a lot to celebrate about our business here, said Price, who will also serve as interim China head.
+We recently celebrated our 15th anniversary in China, and there is a lot to celebrate about our business here, Scott Price, CEO of Walmart Asia who will also serve as the interim China head, said in a statement.

 Wal-Mart competes with French hypermarket chain Carrefour

 After entering China in 1996, its expansion gathered steam in 2007 when the world's largest retailer bought a 35 percent stake in Taiwanese hypermarket chain Trust-Mart.
 It has 353 stores in the mainland.

 Wal-Mart's market share in the hypermarket space stood at 11.2 percent in 2010, in second place after Sun Art, but spending involved in the expansion has been weighing on its profitability.